vyos/vyos-documentation/docs/ch12-system.rst

    debug        Debug messages
    all          Log everything

 Logging to a custom file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Logging to a custom file, rotation size and the number of rotate files left on the system can be configured.

 .. code-block:: sh

-  set system syslog file <FILENAME> facility <FACILITY>  level <LEVEL> set system syslog file <FILENAME> archive file <NUMBER OF FILES>
+  set system syslog file <FILENAME> facility <FACILITY>  level <LEVEL>
+  set system syslog file <FILENAME> archive file <NUMBER OF FILES>
   set system syslog file FILENAME archive size <FILESIZE>

 The very same setting can be applied to the global configuration, to modify the defaults for the global logging.

 Logging to a remote host
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Logging to a remote host leaves the local logging configuration intact, it can be configured in parallel.
-You can log ro multiple hosts at the same time, using either tcp or udp.
-The default is sending the messages via udp.
+You can log ro multiple hosts at the same time, using either TCP or UDP.
+The default is sending the messages via UDP.

-**Logging to a remote host using udp**
+**UDP**

 .. code-block:: sh